folkforms/xslt-study/xsl-processing.md

 ## Input and output

-It's worth noting that XSL does not "modify" the input file, but rather "constructs" a separate output file.
+It's important to note that XSL does not "modify" the input file, but rather "constructs" a separate output file.

-The processor will visit every node in the input document and will apply the appropriate template.
+The processor will always visit every node in the input document and will apply the appropriate template.

 For example:

 Imagine I have two templates:
-- `<xsl:template select="updateFoo">` counts the number of `bar` elements in the document and sets the count as an attribute on the `foo` element.
+- `<xsl:template match="foo">` counts the number of `bar` elements in the document and sets the count as an attribute on the current `foo` element.
-- `<xsl:template select="removeBar">` deletes any `bar` elements it finds
+- `<xsl:template match="bar">` deletes any `bar` elements it finds

 You can see the problem here -- Should we delete the bar elements before counting them?
 Or count them and then delete them?
 Which template executes first?

-It does not matter.
+The answer is it does not matter.

-If we happen to walk the `bar` nodes first, the `removeBar` template will transfer nothing to the output document.
-Then when we walk the `foo` nodes and apply the `updateFoo` template it will count the `bar` nodes, because the `bar` nodes _still exist in the input document_.
+If we happen to walk the `bar` nodes first, the `bar` template will delete them by transferring nothing to the output document.
+Then when we walk the `foo` nodes and apply the `foo` template it will count the `bar` nodes, because the `bar` nodes _still exist in the input document_.